Mark-NB/superpy/report.md

 <h2>3 technical elements of note.</h2>

 1. O.O.P.

 I've really set out to make the app in a full o.o.p. design.
-This was the first time i did this and it did tought me quite a few very valuable insights for the future.
-I feel like i have to much duplicate code throughout my app which (with slightly better planning) i could have reduced a bit more.
+This was the first time i did this and it did thought me quite a few very valuable insights for the future.
+I feel like i have too much duplicate code throughout my app which (with slightly better planning) i could have reduced a bit more.
 As i have no real world experience with o.o.p. i am curious to hear how well i did on this specific element in the feedback.

 2. check_date_validity

 Inside the DateTools class i have made a helper method which can check if the provided date is actually a valid date.
 I've used strptime with the provided date and desired format into a bool inside a try statement to either return a True value, or throw and excpetion with a clear error message.
 ~~~python
 def check_date_validity(self, date):